Psykotikism/Mutant_Tanks/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## About
-> Mutant Tanks makes fighting Tanks great again!

-Mutant Tanks will enhance and intensify Tank fights by making each Tank that spawns unique and different in its own way.
+Originally an extended version of Super Tanks, Mutant Tanks combines Last Boss, Last Boss Extended, and Super Tanks to grant Tanks unique powers and abilities that enhance the player experience.

 ### What makes Mutant Tanks worth installing?
-Mutant Tanks enhances the experience and fun that players get from Tank fights by 1,000.
-This plugin gives server owners an arsenal of Mutant Tanks to test players' skills with and create a unique experience in every Tank fight.
+Mutant Tanks enhances the fun and excitement players get from Tank fights by creating a unique experience with every Tank.

 ## Features
 1. Enable/disable the plugin in all game modes.